Stephen A. Douglas: Buchanan administration

-Douglas and Buchanan had a long-standing enmity, but Douglas hoped that his efforts for Buchanan in the 1856 election would be rewarded with influence in the new administration.
-However, as had been the case in the Pierce administration, Buchanan largely ignored Douglas in making appointments.
-Shortly after Buchanan took office, the Supreme Court issued the Dred Scott decision, which declared that slavery could not be legally excluded from the federal territories.
-Though the ruling was unpopular with many in the North, Douglas urged Americans to respect it, saying "whoever resists the final decision of the highest judicial tribunal aims a deadly blow at our whole republican system of government."
+Douglas hoped his pro-Buchanan efforts in the 1856 election would be rewarded with influence in the new administration.
+However, as had been the case with Pierce, Buchanan largely ignored Douglas.
+Shortly after Buchanan took office, the Supreme Court issued the Dred Scott decision, which declared that slavery could not be legally excluded from federal territories.
+Though the ruling was unpopular in the North, Douglas urged Americans to respect it, saying "whoever resists the final decision of the highest judicial tribunal aims a deadly blow at our whole republican system of government."
 He approved of another aspect of the ruling, which held that African-Americans could not be citizens, stating that the Founding Fathers "referred to the white race alone, and not the African, when they declared men to have been created free and equal".

 In late 1857, the pro-slavery state legislature in Lecompton, Kansas organized a constitutional referendum on the future of slavery.
-Anti-slavery forces boycotted the referendum because both options presented required that slaves already in the state remain slaves regardless of the outcome of the vote.
-Territorial Governor Robert J. Walker denounced the referendum as a "vile fraud," and many Northern Democrats joined with Republicans in opposing the referendum.
-Nonetheless, the state legislature presented the Lecompton Constitution to President Buchanan, who endorsed the constitution and called on Congress to ratify it.
+Anti-slavery forces boycotted because both options required that slaves already in the state remain slaves regardless of the outcome.
+Territorial Governor Robert J. Walker denounced the referendum as a "vile fraud," and many Northern Democrats joined with Republicans in opposing it.
+Nonetheless, the state legislature presented the Lecompton Constitution to Buchanan, who called on Congress to ratify it.
 Buchanan stated, "Kansas is therefore at this moment as much a slave state as Georgia and South Carolina."
-After meeting with Walker, Douglas broke with Buchanan and declared that the constitution was a "fraudulent submission," promising to "resist it to the last".
-Despite Douglas' efforts, the Buchanan administration won congressional approval to admit Kansas as a slave state.
+After meeting with Walker, Douglas broke with Buchanan and declared the constitution was a "fraudulent submission" because it violated popular sovereignty, promising to "resist it to the last".
+Despite Douglas's efforts, Buchanan won congressional approval to admit Kansas as a slave state.
 Frustrating Buchanan's plans, the newly elected, anti-slavery Kansas legislature rejected admission as a slave state in April 1858.
-In the South, Douglas received much of the blame for Kansas' rejection of admission; one paper wrote that Douglas had severed "the ties which have hitherto bound this able statesman and the people of the South together in such a cordial alliance".
+In the South, Douglas received much of the blame; one paper wrote that Douglas had severed "the ties which have hitherto bound this able statesman and the people of the South together in such a cordial alliance".